 One reason your power bill or gas bill may shoot up is because the water heater does not shut off.
 The situation results in excessively hot water.
 If you notice that water out of the tap is overly hot, call our water heater experts for an inspection.

 When only cold water comes out of the tap, you notice it quickly.
 The problem can be as simple as a pilot light out or a more serious issue, like a broken burner or heating element.
-A Grove NATE-certified technician will return the unit to working order or replace the unit as needed.
+A Grove technician will return the unit to working order or replace the unit as needed.

 Sediment and mineral buildup in your water heater tank or tankless heater lines are not uncommon problems.
 Regular maintenance early on can prevent many of the damages that mineralization and sediments cause.
 If the water is rusty, the unit needs service.
 Flushing can help, but it may not be enough.
 If the damage is severe, the unit may need to be replaced with a new model.